henriklg/dotfiles-windows/README.md

 - Decide if best to symlink or overwrite config-files
 - Include vscode settings-file, with symlink? (syncing through github-profile today)
 - Run install.ps1 from bootstrap on first run?
-- Structure repo so only bootstrap, install, and readme is in repo root directory.